forensic-timeline/recontsea/README.md

 ## Python Virtual Environment Setup

-TSEA uses several Python packages to function properly.
-It is recommended to install the package in a virtual environment to avoid dependency conflicts.
 Here is a simple example of how to create and activate a virtual environment:

   1. Anaconda or Miniconda